salmagarba22/alx-system_engineering-devops/0x00-shell_basics/README.md

-display hidden files with long format
+Display current directory in long format hidden files and users and groups